how1234/blogPage/prototype_chain/prototype_chain.md

 ```
 It is a widespread use way in Javascript; the methods and properties in the prototype are shared among all instances.
+It's very similar to inheritance in a class based language.

 ## How prototypes work?
 On every prototypes, they all have a property called *constructor* that points back to the function.
 For example, *Person.prototype.constructor* points to *Person* function.